 Following the latest announcement from the Government regarding the move into the next phase of managing the Coronavirus pandemic, we would like to update you as to how we at Humphrey & Co are continuing to support our clients and our staff, including adapting our working practices to accord with the Government guidelines.

 Safety is paramount so our offices remain closed to client meetings but we continue to assist our clients and deal with new enquiries whilst working from home over secure connections.
-Also, since 18 May, following a comprehensive risk assessment of our offices in respect of the threat of Covid-19 in our workplace, we have a reception team member in our Eastbourne office which will facilitate the delivery of records and documents.
-If clients would like papers delivered to the Eastbourne office, please liaise with your usual Humphrey & Co contact who will arrange for access at an agreed time, so papers can be safely and securely dropped off via the office entrance at the rear of the building (in Avenue Lane).
+Also, since 18 May, following a comprehensive risk assessment of our offices in respect of the threat of Covid-19 in our workplace, we have a reception team member who will facilitate the delivery of records and documents.
+If clients would like papers delivered to the office, please liaise with your usual Humphrey & Co contact who will arrange for access at an agreed time, so papers can be safely and securely dropped off.
 If records need to be returned to clients whilst the office is closed to the public again please request this via your usual contact.

 Where we would usually meet with you face to face we can arrange a meeting via video link using either Zoom or Skype.
 Rest assured that our reception team are taking calls as normal and we all have access to our emails so if you have any questions or concerns please either call the office during our office hours of 9am to 5.30pm Monday to Friday on 01323 730631 or email your usual contact.